How To Address Letters, Mails, and Envelopes in Canada with Mailing Address Format

 You can refer to these guidelines on how to address envelopes to be sent within Canada.
 They can help you write your postal addresses speedily and accurately.

 - The apartment, suite, or unit numbers should be separated by the street address using a single hyphen (-).
-A hashtag (#) or any other symbols should never be used.
+A hashtag (#) or any other symbol should never be used

 - Ensure to leave a minimum of 0.6 inches of space on each side of the envelope.
 The addressing zone should be placed in the middle.